ifesdjeen/upload-challenge/README.md

 dd if=/dev/zero of=test.img bs=1024 count=0 seek=$[1024*1000]
 ```

 When deployed, use run & initscript, that handles things via start-stop-daemon.
+On local machine even 100MB complete in no time.

 ```
 ./initscript.sh start # {stop}